 Traveline Scotland provide accurate and up to date information to get you to your destination by the quickest public transport mode.
 Find out more at the Traveline Scotland website, available from the Related Sites section, or contact 08712002233.

 The Sanday bus operates daily, meeting every ferry arrival at Loth Pier from 2 May until 27 September.
 Booking is advisable as the bus carries a maximum of 16 passengers.
 The on-demand service to Loth Pier for ferry departures always requires prior booking.
 Pick up and drop off can be arranged at any roadside location on the island.
 Outwith the dates above, the Sanday Bus operates an on-demand service only.
-For all bookings, please call 01857600438 or 07513084777 before 18:00 the evening before travel.
+For all bookings, please call 07513084777 before 18:00 the evening before travel.

 The bus service on Westray provides a connection with ferry arrivals and departures at Rapness Pier (for Orkney Mainland).
 During the winter months, all connections to/from Rapness must be pre-booked.
 The service can be booked by contacting 07789034289 or 01857677758.
 For further information on the Westray Bus Service see the link within Related Sites below.